At Least One Dead In Partial Collapse Of Surfside Condo

 More than 80 Miami-Dade Fire Rescue units and technical rescue teams are on the scene.

 Firefighters used truck mounted ladders to reach people trapped on balconies.
 They also did a floor by floor search.
-They believe some residents may be in the rubble.
+At one point they were pulled out because of concerns over the building’s structural integrity and falling debris.

 At least nine people have been taken to area hospitals.